Categories

 Arguments for the method Zone2::getOffsetBoundary()

 The last two arguments require further explanation: Convex vertices of the original shape create circular arcs in the offset polygon, as shown in the image below.
-However, these arcs may not always be desirable.
-The mergeAngleDeg parameter allows us to specify a threshold angle.
-Circular arcs with an angle smaller than this value will have their endpoints merged to eliminate the arc.
+However, small arcs may not always be desirable, and the mergeAngleDeg parameter is a threshold: Circular arcs with an angle smaller than this value will have their endpoints merged to eliminate the arc.

 Polygon with circular arcs that have not been merged.